grimm-co/GEARSHIFT/README.md

 harness, but you can use the generated code to create the input datastructure.

 If your target is an ELF executable, you may be able to fool `dlopen` into loading your binary by removing the PIE flag.
-The LIEF Project can be used to do so [as described here](https://lief.quarkslab.com/doc/latest/tutorials/08_elf_bin2lib.html#warning-for-glic-2-29-users).
+The LIEF Project (versions >= 0.11.0) can be used to do so [as described here](https://lief.quarkslab.com/doc/latest/tutorials/08_elf_bin2lib.html#warning-for-glic-2-29-users).
 However, this may completely break your binary, depending on what relocations and other loader features it uses.